Andreibyte-rynx/elective4proj/README.md

 Yes, this section is important.

-The **Pinaka Pogi** section is dedicated to the most handsome and legendary contributor of this project.
+The **Pinaka Pogi** section is dedicated to the most handsome and legendary person that ever lived.

 ---